-In our case this pathway or conducting pathway is the “Grounding Conductor, when a metallic equipment enclosure is to be connected to the earth.
+In our case this pathway or conducting pathway is the “Grounding Conductor, when a metallic equipment metal frame enclosure is to be connected to the earth.

 Grounding is simply the removal of excess charges on a body therefore if a charged body is grounded, the excess charges are balanced by charge transference between the body and the ground.

-When a charged piece of equipment is connected to earth or ground we attached this equipment to a metallic plate or ground rod to ground.
+When electrical devices are connected to earth or ground we attach this equipment to a metallic plate or ground rod to ground.